MJ Melendez Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- In his last time out on Sunday against the Seattle Mariners, the lefty threw five innings, allowing five earned runs while surrendering 10 hits.
+- The right-hander's last appearance came on Sunday against the Seattle Mariners, when he threw five innings, surrendering three earned runs while giving up seven hits.

-- In 12 games this season, the 26-year-old has a 4.52 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.
+- In 10 games this season, the 27-year-old has a 4.56 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.